AlchemyTweaks/Experimental-Tweaks/README.md

 >

 > [!TIP]
-> "It would be advisable to apply the settings on a dual boot or a second machine for 100% safety.
+> It would be advisable to apply the settings on a dual boot or a second machine for 100% safety.